bhisaac/5eFP/5eFP-SRD-V0.1.md

 Characters advance whenever all world map tiles contained in the level 1 area are explored.
 Level 1 map tiles are adjacent to the QH map tile.
 This advancement is called gaining a level.

 When characters advance to the next level, their MAX wounds increases by +1.
 You also gain access to the next level’s species, background, and class upgrades.
 Some upgrades allow you to increase an ability score by +1.
-You can't increase an ability score above +5 using this method.
-In addition, every character's proficiency bonus increases by +1.
+You can't increase an ability score above +5 using this method. ~~In addition, every character's proficiency bonus increases by +1.~~

----

-# Making An Attack
-## Two-Weapon Fighting (needs playtesting)
-~~When	you	take	the	Attack	action	and	attack	with	a	light	melee	weapon	that	you’re	holding	in	one	hand,	you	can	use	a	bonus	action	to	attack	with	a	different light melee	weapon	that	you’re	holding	in	the	other	hand.
-You	don’t	add	your	ability	modifier	to	the	damage	of	the	bonus	attack,	unless	that	modifier	is	negative.~~

-When you take the Attack action and attack with a light melee weapon that you're holding in one hand, you can use a bonus action to attack with a different light melee weapon that you're holding in the other hand.

-If	either	weapon	has	the	thrown	property,	you	can	throw	the	weapon,	instead	of	making	a	melee	attack	with	it.

 ---
 # Backgrounds